Pomeroy Washington Downtown National Historic District

 Frank Henley spiced up the advertisements with that nifty logo.

-Elmer Stone's just poured a cold Bud for a customer in the Pomeroy Hotel basement bar.
+Elmer Stone has just poured a cold Bud for a customer in the Pomeroy Hotel basement bar.

 Oops.
 Who set the type for this ad?